 .2 subject to Rule rQ15, an individual who has been granted rights of audience by an approved regulator and who is entitled to exercise those rights in relation to either all proceedings in the High Court or all proceedings in the Crown Court of England and Wales (but not both);

-.3 a barrister of Northern Ireland who has successfully completed pupillage in accordance with the rules of the Bar of Northern Ireland;
+.3 a barrister of Northern Ireland who has successfully completed pupillage in accordance with the rules of the Bar of Northern Ireland

-.4 subject to Rule rQ16, a Qualified European Lawyer.
+.

 rQ15 The BSB may exceptionally require an applicant who falls within Rule rQ14.2 to do part of pupillage if it considers this necessary having regard particularly to the knowledge, professional experience and intended future practice of the applicant.

-rQ16 Subject to Rules rQ18 to rQ20, the BSB may require a Qualified European Lawyer to pass a Bar Transfer Test if the BSB determines that:

-.1 the matters covered by the education and training of the applicant differ substantially from those covered by the academic legal training and the vocational training; and

-.2 the knowledge acquired by the applicant throughout their professional experience does not fully cover this substantial difference.

 Registered European Lawyers

 rQ17 The Rules governing registration as a Registered European Lawyer are in Section 3.D of this Handbook.

-rQ18 The BSB may not require an applicant who is a Registered European Lawyer and who falls within Rule rQ20 or rQ21 to pass a Bar Transfer Test unless it considers that the applicant is unfit to practise as a barrister.
+rQ18 To the extent provided in relevant legislation, the BSB may not require an applicant who is a Registered European Lawyer and who falls within Rule rQ20 or rQ21 to pass a Bar Transfer Test unless it considers that the applicant is unfit to practise as a barrister.

 rQ19 In considering whether to require an applicant who falls within Rule rQ21 to pass a Bar Transfer Test, the BSB must: